Ji Jin-hee: Career

+Early career

-Ji Jin-hee graduated from Myongji University with a degree in visual design.
-He was working as a photographer at an advertising agency when a talent agent from SidusHQ approached him about pursuing a career in entertainment.
+Ji Jin-hee graduated from Myongji University with a degree in graphic design.
+He was working as a photographer at an advertising agency when Park Seong-hye approached him about pursuing a career in entertainment.
 Content at his present job and doubtful that he had any acting talent, Ji refused the offers for a year, but finally agreed when the ad agency downsized during the IMF financial crisis and he got laid off.

 In 1999, Ji appeared in the music video for Jo Sung-bin's "Like a Third-rate Movie," and he made his acting debut in 2000 with the television drama Female Secretary.
 In the next few years, he continued his television career with Juliet's Man (2000), Four Sisters (2001), and the Korean-Japanese co-production Afternoon After the Passing Rain (2002) with Ryoko Yonekura.

 Ji made his big screen debut in 2002, playing a detective in the thriller H. This was followed by If You Were Me, a human rights-themed omnibus where he starred in Park Kwang-su's short film Face Value.